-Our plantations attended school in 2020.
-This is monitored by a census at each plantation.

-We also operate 145 crèches across our plantations in Indonesia, Malaysia and Ghana.
+our plantations attended school in 2020.
+This is monitored by a census at each plantation. main interventions to protect the rights of children and We also operate 145 crèches across our plantations in Indonesia, Malaysia and Ghana.
 As of December 2020, these crèches tend to 3,366 children of Wilmar employees.
 In from our local communities.
 In addition to building school facilities, we also provide free transportation to schools and subsidies for school fees and uniforms.
 In 2020, we supported 10,840 children of school-going age in their education.
 This means that around 92.2%# of children at